mvolkmann/blog/src/content-security-policy.md

 target="_blank">Content Security Policy</a>
 for a table of CSP directives that are supported by each browser.

+Using CSP reduces, but does not eliminate the need to sanitize user-entered HTML.

 ## Example Header Values

 - `Content-Security-Policy: default-src 'self' demo.com *.demo.com`